mikesterific/Portfolio-Quest/memory-bank/tasks.md

 #### Overview of Changes
 - Add a global XP counter and lightweight UI display in `GameUIScene`.
 - Award +10 XP when a player laser destroys an enemy in `SkillSpaceScene` (single award per enemy).
+- Award +50 XP when the player successfully docks with a space station.
 - Emit an event via `GameEventBridge` (e.g., `game:xp-changed`) so the UI updates without tight coupling.
 - Reset XP on scene start for now; persistence can be a follow-up enhancement.